British woman tourist raped and molested in Delhi hotel, two arrested

 “Upon receiving the information about the incident, Police arrested a man on charge of rape with a British woman.
 Police also arrested an individual who molested the victim.
 As per guidelines, the police have informed the British High Commission about the incident, police said.

 The woman met the accused on a social media platform a month and a half earlier.
 They used to talk frequently.
-Kailash, a resident of East Delhi, struggled to speak English and used a translation application to communicate with her.
-Police have started the investigation and are checking CCTV footage of the hotel to know the sequence of the events, police added.
+Kailash, a resident of East Delhi, struggled to speak English and used a translation application to communicate with her, police added.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!